 Drip irrigation systems being used to maximise efficient use of the water available

 I was curious to learn which crops would be best suited to grow in the Cambodian climate (year round warm/hot with a wet and dry season).
-Crop choice was informed partly by the need to grow different crops in rotation to help maintain soil health and to include slower and faster-growing crops so that crops were at different stages of the growing cycle.
-This allowed children the opportunity to learn about the different stages of the growing cycle.
+Crop choice was informed partly by the need to grow different crops in rotation to help maintain soil health and to include slower and faster-growing plants so that crops were at various stages of the growing cycle.
+This allowed children the opportunity to learn about the different stages of growing vegetables.

 Crops growing at the time of the visit included: